Sorry, you need to enable JavaScript to visit this website.

 • Inconclusive: an investigation finding that concludes that there is insufficient evidence to substantiate the report but there still exists some conflicting information that indicate the abuse or neglect may have occurred

 • Incomplete: an investigation finding for referrals in which there were barriers to being able to complete every aspect of the investigation.
-This could include obtaining confirmation during the investigation that the family was a resident of another state outside D.C., the parent refusing the social worker access to the home to complete a home assessment, or inability to locate the family.
+This could include obtaining confirmation during the investigation that the family was a resident of another state outside DC, the parent refusing the social worker access to the home to complete a home assessment, or inability to locate the family.

 • Substantiated: an investigation finding that concludes the allegation of maltreatment or risk of maltreatment is supported or founded by state law or policy